 Consultation with industry and the public

-CASA is committed to working cooperatively with the aviation community to maintain and enhance aviation safety.
+We work cooperatively with the aviation community to maintain and enhance aviation safety.
 This is especially important when we develop or make changes to the rules.

 Public consultation on proposed changes